LinkdropHQ/linkdrop-sdk/README.md

 const { amount, fee, totalAmount } = await claimLink.updateAmount(amount)
 ```

-To check the minimum and maximum limit of amount that can be sent, use the getLimits method
+To check the minimum and maximum limit of amount that can be sent via link, use the getLimits method
 ```js

 const token = "0x0fa8781a83e46826621b3bc094ea2a0212e71b23" // token contract address